siduction/sidu-manual/data/en/0704-sys-admin-btrfs-snapper_en.md

 ~~~

 The `delete 34-50` command deletes a number of snapshots.
-The snapshot # 0 with the description *"current "* is not deletable.
-It is the snapshot that is mounted in the file tree and in which we are currently working.
+The snapshot # 0 with the description *"current"* is not deletable.
+It is the snapshot that is mounted to the file tree and in which we are currently working.

 ### Snapper rollback

-If the system is damaged due to an action initiated by us that went completely out of control, or due to a faulty upgrade, Snapper allows you to use the *"rollback "* to return the system to one or more states that existed before the problems occurred.
+If the system is damaged due to an action initiated by us that went completely out of control, or due to a faulty upgrade, Snapper allows you to use the *"rollback"* to return the system to one or more states that existed before the problems occurred.

 **Prerequisites**
-A *"rollback "* is only supported with Btrfs for the root file system.
+A *"rollback"* is only supported with Btrfs for the root file system.
 The root file system must be on a single device, in a single partition, and on a single subvolume.
 Directories that are excluded from `/` snapshots, for example `/tmp`, can be on separate partitions.

 **Performing a rollback**
-We boot the system, select *"siduction snapshots "* from the boot menu, and then select the snapshot to boot (for example, #13).
+We boot the system, select *"siduction snapshots"* from the boot menu, and then select the snapshot to boot (e.g. #13).
 The most recent snapshot is at the top of the list.
 After selecting the kernel, the system boots in `read-only` mode.
-This generates an error message about *sddm* before the login screen appears, which we ignore.
+This generates an error message regarding *sddm* before the login screen appears, which we ignore.
 We check if the system works as expected.
 If it does, we perform the rollback as **root**:

 ~~~